How to resolve issue of Fitbit GPS not connecting, improving GPS accuracy

 Wait until the tracker finds, communicates and connects to the satellite.
 Once the signal is there tap on the play icon to commence your workout.
 It might take a while for this to happen so be patient.

 There are three GPS settings you should be aware of.
 One is the built-in GPS which works as explained above.
 There’s also a Phone GPS setting, ie. the Connected GPS (by tapping into the GPS sensors on your smartphone).
 The final option is called Dynamic GPS.
-This one uses the built-in GPS at the beginning of the workout, but if you have your phone with you it will revert to its sensors to map the route.
+This one uses the built-in GPS at the beginning of the workout, but if you have your phone with you it will revert to its sensors at times to map the route.

 You might want to choose the second or third option to preserve battery life.
 This is done by going into the settings on Charge 4,5 or Versa 3 and Sense and tapping on “GPS Settings”.